 DOs and DONTs

 If you are supporting someone experiencing withdrawal syndrome due to discontinuing a benzodiazepine or an antidepressant, you may find that the usual approaches are not effective.
-Withdrawal can cause bizarre behavior and uncommon physical and psychological reactions.
+Withdrawal can cause bizarre behaviour and uncommon physical and psychological reactions.
 This can be overwhelming and so you may be feeling unsure about how to proceed.

 The most important thing you can do is be there, be available, and almost constantly give encouragement.
 Be gentle.
 Comfort him or her in verbal and non-verbal ways: a warm non-caffeine drink, holding a hand or a gentle touch of reassurance is good if appropriate.
 You can let them know it is okay to cry, be angry, or be silent if they need to.